Final Fantasy XIV: Shadowbringers: Reception

 Another focal point of praise was the game's friendliness to new players.
 Despite its connections to past story beats, setting the expansion in a new world allowed the writers to reintroduce existing characters.
-Ricardo Contreras of Waypoint compared Shadowbringers favorably to the new player experience for Destiny 2.
+Chia Contreras of Waypoint compared Shadowbringers favorably to the new player experience for Destiny 2.
 Multiple commentators looked to the Trust system as valuable, both for aiding new and experienced players in learning mechanics and for improving wait times for dungeons.
 Daniel Tack of Game Informer and Leif Johnson of PC World cautioned against buying the paid "story skip" and "level boost" items, instead recommending players to experience the story for themselves.
 However, Contreras appreciated the onboarding tutorials that accompany these items.

 Critics took note of the game's setting on another world.
 The region of Il Mheg was commonly used as an example of the expansion's diverse color palette; Lee said it "doesn't look like anything else we've seen in Final Fantasy XIV".
 Williams likewise complimented Lakeland for its "vibrant purple forest that leads to the magnificent crystal tower at the center of the Crystarium".
 Carter considered Amh Araeng too similar to other desert areas in the game but agreed that the rest of the new regions were impressive.
 Gameplay reception focused on the new jobs and the pacing.
 Between Gunbreaker and Dancer, the latter received far more plaudits.
 Campbell remarked on the synchrony between the job's theming and its gameplay, calling it "as exciting as it is full of utility".
 In contrast, Williams opined that Gunbreaker lacked a defining feature and did not "particularly excel in any one area".
 With respect to pacing, Tack and Messner both criticized the use of "fetch quests" but felt that the narrative hid them well.
 Alexandra found some parts of the story dragged, such as Amh Araeng, but the high points far outweighed them.